Dabbling in Jet Lag

 Is it worth living in France?

-There is no one-size-fits-all answer to this question.
 The pros and cons of living in France will vary depending on your individual circumstances.
-Some of the benefits of living in France include delicious food, diverse landscapes, and incredible healthcare.
-There are also a few cons, like those mentioned above.
-I, personally, think the pros outweigh cons.
+Some of the benefits include delicious food, diverse landscapes, and incredible healthcare.
+The biggest drawback is the slow and complex bureaucracy.
+I think the pros outweigh the cons.
 And that’s why I live in France.

 What are the advantages of living in France?